keya-dialog/jsalt-dialogue-lab/README.md

 conda env create --prefix ./env -f environment.yml  # grab a coffee

 # activating the locally stored environment is easy
+# if you want to delete the environment simply delete the ./env folder
 conda activate ./env

 # Run the next turn prediction with the "debug" model argument argument.
 # It should trigger downloading a small pretrained model and the MultiWoz dataset from HuggingFace.
+# The finetuning will run for 4 iterations.
 ./scripts/finetune_multiwoz22_conditional_mlm.sh debug
 ```